The annual Through Our Eyes VIII Art Show celebrates its thirteenth year

 Valentina Baldini, Arts and Tech Editor

-Senior Willa DeFosset participated in the show.
-Taking numerous art classes, she submitted her whole senior portfolio.
+Senior Willa DeFosset, a participant in the show, is taking numerous art classes and submitted her whole senior portfolio.
 “Right now, I’m taking AP 2D Art and Design along with Filmmaking II,” she said.
-“In those classes I edit my photos, come up with ideas for photoshoots and write descriptions.
+“In those classes, I edit my photos, come up with ideas for photoshoots, and write descriptions.
 In Filmmaking, we write, produce, and act in films.”

 Senior Willa DeFosset poses next to her art pieces with her Gold Key award

-The Through Our Eyes show is more than just a showcase – an awards ceremony was also held at the end of the show.
-“The Carriage Barn’s Board of Directors jury selected a Best in Show work during the Opening Reception night.
+The Through Our Eyes show is more than just a showcase – an awards ceremony was held at the show’s end.
+“The Carriage Barn’s Board of Directors selected the best artwork during the Opening Reception night.
 Ben Bognon received a generous $1,000 check for his winning art,” Ms. Core said.
 “In addition, all works that have won either a Gold or Silver Key or Honorable Mention from the CT Regional Scholastics Competition will be on display.”

-Along with a few other students, Willa was one of the students to win an award.
-“I won a Gold Key award, placing me in the running for nationals for one of my pieces,” she said.
+Along with a few others, Willa was one of the students who won an award.
+“I won a Gold Key, placing me in the running for nationals for one of my pieces,” she said.
 “I also won an Honorable Mention for my senior portfolio.”

-People should come see the show in the next few days so see all of the featured pieces.
-“It is truly amazing to see the quality and breadth of creative voice and skill level from our own high school students,” Ms. Core said.
+People should come to see the show in the next few days to see all of the featured pieces.
+“It is truly amazing to see the quality and breadth of creative voice and skill level from our high school students,” Ms. Core said.
 “We encourage families and anyone who appreciates art to come and view the work on display.”